The Ultimate Guide to Siquijor

 Lugnason Falls

 We also visited the smaller and quieter Lugnason Falls.
-A short ride from San Juan followed by a 10 min walk down to the falls where you will arrive at another jumping and swinging play ground.
+A short ride from San Juan followed by a 10-minute walk down to the falls where you will arrive at another jumping and swinging playground.
 The water level was quite low when we visited but good enough for swimming and floating in the jungle.

 Paliton Beach

-Paliton beach (also known as Little Boracay) is often the poster child for Siquijor with it’s powder white sand and warm waters.
-We found the beach a great place to watch the sunset with an ice cold beer although a little overated.
+Paliton Beach (also known as Little Boracay) is often the poster child for Siquijor with its powder-white sand and warm waters.
+We found the beach a great place to watch the sunset with an ice-cold beer although a little overrated.
 The water is quite shallow with layers of sea grass so it isn’t a great place for a clear ocean swim.

 Tubod Marine Sanctuary

 The best snorkelling we found on our trip was at the Tubod Marine Sanctuary near San Juan.
-This hard to find beach is actually in front of the Coco Grove Beach Resort.
-Near to the resorts entrance there is a small pathway and area to park your scooter with access to the beach.
+This hard-to-find beach is actually in front of the Coco Grove Beach Resort.
+Near the resort entrance, there is a small pathway and an area to park your scooter with access to the beach.

-Aventura Bed & Breakfast – located in San Juan this accommodation had fantastic bamboo huts set amongst their beautiful palm grove garden.
+Located in San Juan this accommodation had fantastic bamboo huts set amongst their beautiful palm grove garden.
 There were some fantastic places to eat close by and great access to the beaches and sights of the island.
 Tubod Marine Sanctuary is just up the road so it’s perfectly located.
-The easiest way to book this is through their Facebook Page.
+Book Aventura Bed & Breakfast here.

-Rastaman Grill – we enjoyed eating at this road side restaurant who offered great rice dishes on a nightly basis.
+Rastaman Grill – we enjoyed eating at this roadside restaurant that offered great rice dishes on a nightly basis.

 Marco Polo – Sit in cute wooden cabanas eating fantastic and great value pizzas overlooking the ocean.

-You can get to Siquijor by ferry from Dumaguete on Negros and Bohol.
+You can get to Siquijor by ferry from Dumaguete in Negros and from Bohol.
 We caught an Oceanjet ferry from Dumaguete and bought the ticket at the window when we arrived.
-It costs approx 350 PHP for an air conditioned seat and they charge a port fee of 25 PHP.
-There is also charge for your luggage which is done by weight, our bags cost about 80PHP each.
-We heard that there was a luggage scam where they over charge you but this was the correct amount according to the weight chart.
+It costs approx 350 PHP for an air-conditioned seat and they charge a port fee of 25 PHP.
+There is also a charge for your luggage which is done by weight, our bags cost about 80PHP each.
+We heard that there was a luggage scam where they overcharged you but this was the correct amount according to the weight chart.
+You can book your ferry online before travelling too here.

 We spent 3 nights in Siquijor which was a great amount of time to see everything we needed to see.